 On December 1, 2019, the newly revised PRC Drug Administration Law came into effect, which formally adopts and signals the nationwide implementation of the drug marketing authorization holder system.
 In accordance with the PRC Drug Administration Law, an enterprise or a drug research and development institution is permitted to act as the marketing authorization holder and to engage pharmaceutical manufacturers to produce drug products.
-Moreover, it provides that the drug marketing authorization holder shall establish a drug quality assurance system and shall be responsible for the non-clinical research, the clinical trials, the drug production and operation, the post-marketing research and the adverse reaction monitoring of the drugs.
+Moreover, it provides that the drug marketing authorization holder shall establish a drug quality assurance system and shall be responsible for the non-clinical research, the clinical trials, the drug production and operation, the post-marketing research and the adverse reaction monitoring, reporting and handling of the drugs, etc.

-Furthermore, the PRC Drug Administration Law provides that priority in the drug registration approval process shall be given to drugs in short clinical supply and new drugs developed for the prevention and treatment of major infectious diseases, orphan diseases and other diseases.
+Furthermore, the PRC Drug Administration Law provides that priority in the drug registration approval process shall be given to urgently needed clinical drugs and new drugs developed for the prevention and treatment of major infectious diseases, orphan diseases and other diseases.

-On January 22, 2020, the newly revised Provisions for Drug Registration were issued by the State Administration for Market Regulation, which will come into effect on July 1, 2020.
-Pursuant to the newly revised Provisions for Drug Registration, the following drugs with significant clinical value may enjoy a priority procedure for drug marketing authorization: (1) urgently needed clinical drugs and innovative drugs and improved new drugs developed for prevention and treatment of major infectious and orphan diseases; (2) new varieties, dosage forms and specifications of children's medicines that conform to the physiological characteristics of children; (3) urgently needed vaccines and innovative vaccines for disease prevention and control; (4) pharmaceuticals incorporated into breakthrough therapeutic drug procedures; (5) drugs meeting the requirements of conditional approvals; and (6) other drugs as further specified by the NMPA.
-The drug registration applicant may submit an application for priority evaluation and approval for their drug applications simultaneously with filing the drug marketing application upon confirmation with the CDE beforehand.
+On January 22, 2020, the newly revised Provisions for Drug Registration were issued by the State Administration for Market Regulation, which came into effect on July 1, 2020.
+Pursuant to the newly revised Provisions for Drug Registration, the following drugs with significant clinical value may enjoy a priority procedure for drug marketing authorization: (1) urgently needed clinical drugs and innovative drugs and improved new drugs developed for prevention and treatment of major infectious and orphan diseases; (2) new varieties, dosage forms and specifications of children's medicines that conform to the physiological characteristics of children; (3) urgently needed vaccines and innovative vaccines for disease prevention and control; (4) pharmaceuticals under breakthrough therapeutic drug procedures; (5) drugs meeting the requirements of conditional approvals; and (6) other circumstances as further specified by the NMPA.
+The drug registration applicant may submit an application for priority review and approval for their drug applications simultaneously with filing the drug marketing application upon confirmation with the CDE beforehand.
 The drug marketing review time limit is stipulated as 130 working days for the drug applications, which enjoy a priority procedure for drug marketing authorization.
+On July 7, 2020, the NMPA issued Protocol for Prioritized Review and Approval of Drugs Marketing Certificates (Trial), which stipulated procedures and detailed conditions of the priority review and approval.